nn1854/Data-and-Code-A2/README.md

     game.game_over(False)
 info.on_countdown_end(on_countdown_end)`

 ## Project Status
 Project is: _in progress_

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Allowing projectiles to fire in different directions depending on where the character is pointing at
+-

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Allowing enemies to be taken down by projectiles
+- Adding music and sound effects to the game

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by games (Pokemon, The Legend of Zelda), Guides ([80's Rockstar Maze](https://arcade.makecode.com/--skillmap#rockstar))
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [Tutorial 5 Computer History and Introduction to Microsoft Makdecode Arcade](https://canvas.uts.edu.au/courses/33108/files/8081046?module_item_id=2021301).
-- Many thanks to...

 ## Contact
 Created by Nathan Ngo (13777406)